qownnotes/qc/README.md

 By default `fzf` is used for searching, but you can use `peco` by setting it with `qc configure`.

+On some system you might need to set `fzf --ansi` when you use the qc `--color` flag.
+If you don't want the fuzzy search of fzf, you can use the fzf `--exact` flag.

 ## Usage

 ```